mlk3009/mlk3009/README.md

 # Lucas Herrera

 Hello, I'm Lucas Herrera, a 19-year-old student at [Instituto Tecnológico Superior "Arias Balparda"](https://its.utu.edu.uy/).
 I'm passionate about backend development and have experience with PHP, MYSQL, Javascript, HTML, and CSS.
-I'm currently learning Python and Laravel.
+I'm currently learning Laravel.

 ## About Me